top of page

 It’s to learn how to move between them with a little more awareness, support, and self-trust.

-If you’ve been in survival mode for a while, the idea of “thriving” can feel… ambitious.
+If you've been in survival mode for a while, the idea of "thriving" can feel… ambitious.
+So we don't start there.

-A lot of people are walking around completely disconnected from their bodies—and don’t realize it until they try to slow down.
-Reconnection isn’t some big spiritual moment.
-It’s usually pretty subtle.
+A lot of people are walking around completely disconnected from their bodies—and don't realize it until they try to slow down.
+Reconnection isn't some big spiritual moment.
+It's pretty subtle.
 It might look like:

 • Noticing your breath for a few seconds